kylewinrich1/Building-a-Secure-Test-Environment-Virtual-Machine-VPN-Implementation/README.md

 ![Windows 11 Setup Progress](https://github.com/kylewinrich1/Building-a-Secure-Test-Environment-Virtual-Machine-VPN-Implementation/blob/main/VM-step-7.png)
 *Ref 6: Active deployment monitor showing automated Windows 11 installation progress.*
+Here we have it, you made it through the first section. pat yourself on the back and lets get to the next part.
 ---

 ## Part 2: VPN Installation and Traffic Security